Pearls Before Swine by Stephan Pastis for November 08, 2016

 9. Courage freakout

-sweetaddietude almost 8 years ago
+sweetaddietude about 8 years ago

 My mum taught me to cook this way.
 I learned out of an ancient cookbook that actually had these measurements and still use them today.
 BTW, I’m told I’m a very good cook.